mansouryoussef286/auth-server/README.md

 # Centralized Authentication Service

-This API provides a central location for handling user authentication using **OAuth2.0** for your backend applications.
-It abstracts the logic of connecting to identity providers (currently supporting Auth0) and handles user creation and management.
+This API provides a centralized service for handling user authentication using **OAuth2.0** for your backend applications.
+It abstracts the logic of connecting to identity providers (currently supporting Auth0) and handles user authentication.
 Applications can integrate with this API using API keys and secrets instead of implementing their own authentication flows.

 ## Features: